 Dr Najah Nadi has a D. Phil from the University of Oxford and is the Aziz Foundation Lecturer in Islamic Studies at Cambridge Muslim College.
 Her doctoral thesis is titled Theorising the Relationship between Kalām and Uṣūl al-Fiqh: the Legal–Theological Hermeneutics of Saʿd al-Dīn al-Taftāzānī (d.
 792/1390).
 Her thesis examines the appropriation and naturalisation of philosophical theology (kalām) and Arabic logic (manṭiq) into Islamic legal hermeneutics (uṣūl al-fiqh) and offers new insights on the features of Taftāzānī’s intellectual project.
 Dr Nadi completed several years of traditional training at al-Azhar Mosque’s classical reading-circles, receiving ijāzāt in various Islamic sciences.
 Her research interests include: epistemology, hermeneutics, fatwas and fatwa institutions; Islamic intellectual history and ethics.
 She has worked as a contributing editor for the Integrated Encyclopaedia of the Qur’an, a research assistant at Egypt’s Official Fatwa Council, IIT and the Centre for Islamic Legislation and Ethics.
 She has also taught in Egypt, the UK and the USA.
 Dr Nadi holds an M.A. in Religious and Theological Studies from Boston University and a B.A. in Islamic studies from al-Azhar University in Cairo.
 Dr Nadi has given a series of lectures and presentations on Shari’a, Muslim family law, fatwa, and legal hermeneutics in a variety of international contexts.
 Her teaching courses include Islamic legal theories, theology, Arabic logic and Islamic spirituality.
 She is currently a Fellow in Peace and Reconciliation at Virginia Theological Seminary (USA) and has been a junior fellow at the Holberg seminar on Islamic history at Princeton University (USA) since 2015.

 Yasser’s research interests rest in two main areas: the tradition referred to as the ma’qūlāt (Islamic rational sciences), focusing on the related disciplines of ‘ilm al-kalām (philosophical theology), uṣūl al-fiqh (legal theory), manṭiq (Logic), and falsafa (Islamic/Arabic philosophy).
 His second area of interest is the western philosophical tradition, focussing mainly on areas in Metaphysics, Logic, and the history of Medieval and Modern Philosophy.
-After undergraduate studies in Philosophy, Yasser read for a MA in medieval Arabic thought and is currently completing a PhD in Philosophical Theology at the University of Cambridge, with a thesis titled The Onto-Epistemology of the Beatific Vision in the Classical Ash‘arī School.
+After undergraduate studies in Philosophy, Yasser read for a MA in medieval Arabic thought and completed a PhD in Philosophical Theology at the University of Cambridge, with a thesis titled The Onto-Epistemology of the Beatific Vision in the Classical Ash‘arī School.
 In addition, Yasser has spent more than a decade studying the Islamic intellectual tradition – privately with scholars, as well as in traditional seminary settings – in Damascus and Istanbul.
 He has previously held the inaugural fellowship in Islamic Theology at ISAR Foundation, Istanbul; was Faculty Lecturer in Islamic Theology at the University of Istanbul, and continues to supervise undergraduate students for the Faculties of Philosophy and Divinity at the University of Cambridge.

 Mustafa manages all aspects of the Colleges facilities.
 He has a BA in Humanities, specialising in the History of Religion.
 As well as being a qualified English Language Teacher, Mustafa has worked as a Peace Worker in Bosnia and the UK.
 He has lived and taught in Saudi Arabia and enjoys travelling.